-Since Fuzz was born, he’s only had breastmilk, a little water, and an ounce or two of formula during his first week of life to drink.
-I read in one of the books that babies should only have boiled, cooled water to drink, when offering water.
-When Fuzz was six or seven months old, I was keeping some boiled, cooled water in the refrigerator for him to mix with cereal and other pureed foods I’d made him, as well as for drinking.
+Since Fuzz was born, he’s only had breastmilk, a little water, and an ounce or two of formula.
+I read in one of the books that babies should only have boiled, cooled water to drink and so when Fuzz was six or seven months old, I was keeping some boiled, cooled water in the refrigerator for him to mix with cereal and other pureed foods I’d made him, as well as for drinking.

 While I am concerned about the sugar and sodium.
 I don’t think mixing Fuzz’s food with coconut water is as bad as say, mixing it with juice, is it?
 It seems healthier, and while I agree, just water or breastmilk would probably be better, sometimes I don’t have any expressed milk handy, and don’t want to defrost a whole bag just for half an ounce in his food.
 Also, I am still worried about the water factor.
 I admit I’ve used filtered tap water in a pinch but only when the food was cooking so therefore (in my head) boiling out any impurities.
 I am fully aware that I may be delusional in this matter.